Founded 1969, Mahwah

 201-684-7300 or 800-972-6276

-Established in 1969, Ramapo College offers bachelor’s degrees in the arts, business, humanities, social sciences and the sciences, as well as in professional studies, including nursing and social work.
-Ramapo College offers courses leading to teacher certification at the elementary and secondary levels.
-Ramapo offers nine graduate programs as well as articulated degree programs with the School of Health Related Professions at Rutgers University and also with New York Chiropractic College.
+Established in 1969, Ramapo College offers bachelor's degrees in the arts, business, humanities, social sciences and the sciences, as well as in professional studies, which include business, education, nursing and social work.
+In addition, the college offers courses leading to teacher certification at the elementary and secondary levels, and offers graduate programs leading to degrees in Accounting, Business Administration, Educational Technology, Educational Leadership, Nursing, Social Work and Special Education.

-Undergraduate students choose to concentrate their studies in one of five schools within more than 750 course offerings and 40 academic programs.
+Undergraduate students choose to concentrate their studies in one of five schools comprising more than 539 course offerings and 36 academic programs.

-Dr. Peter Mercer became the president’s fourth president in July 2005.
-Ramapo College, like all the state colleges and universities in New Jersey, is governed by a board of trustees appointed by the governor.
-George C. Ruotolo, Jr. is chair of the board.
+Dr. Peter P. Mercer became the College's fourth president on July 1, 2005.
+Ramapo College, like all state colleges and universities in New Jersey, is governed by a board of trustees appointed by the governor.
+William F. Dator, who was instrumental in originally siting the College in its idyllic location, is chair of the board.